pl3onasm/Functional-programming/README.md

 # Functional-programming

 This repository contains my notes and solutions to exercises from books and courses on functional programming in Haskell.
-It also includes a folder with my solutions to past exams from the University of Groningen and solutions to some extra exercises taken from several sources.
+It also includes a folder with my solutions to past exams from the University of Groningen.

 Books and courses included: